 Make sure you stay up to date with events via their Facebook Page.

 Spectacular outdoor venue

 Great Waters, the preeminent provider of entertainment for the New Hampshire Lakes Region, and the Castle Preservation Society have formed an exciting long-term partnership to bring live concerts to the meadow at Castle in the Clouds.
-This partnership will feature some amazing Great Waters events to be held at this spectacular outdoor venue during the 2021 season and beyond.
+This partnership will feature some amazing Great Waters events to be held at this spectacular outdoor venue.

 Castle Preservation Society